the-ge/sublimetext-autobackups/README.md

   // "file" - backup example D:/Sublime Text Backups/2013-05-23/myfile_095034.php
   // to use this feature, you must have enabled backup_per_day setting "backup_per_time": "file",

+  // If, set will change the name of the file according to the format using the following building blocks:
+  // tag: "auto-save"
+  // name: "myfile"
+  // date: "2013-05-23"
+  // time: "095034"
+  // ext: "php"
+  // format examples: "name.ext", "name.tag.ext", "name_date-time.ext", "tag_date-time.name.ext"
+  // if None or false won't change the name "backup_name_mode":"name_date-time.ext",

   // Files larger than this many bytes won't be backed up.
   "max_backup_file_size_bytes": 262144, // = 256 KB